POSITIONING MATRIX [-5/+5]

 The cash trade would be: Short GCZ5 Dec25 Gold Future at 3785 (spot equivalent $3755t/oz) with a tight stop through the highs at 3840 ($3,810 spot equivalent).
 Risking 1.5% on the idea to make 8%, which will either work very well very quickly, or be stopped within a short timeframe!

 I am however going to anticipate greater chop in the short-term and suspect that a 1.5% cash stop in a 16 vol ccy will become a regret.
 I also want more leverage as I believe the move will play out quickly (in %-terms) when it happens.
-I am therefore instead buying a 3m $3,450 digital XAUUSD put for 12%.
+I am therefore instead buying a 3m $3,450 digital XAUUSD put in 50% ‘normal’ notional for 12%.
 Expiry right around Xmas.
 A late profit-taking gift?
 The strike is just above the tech break, which is 8% beneath spot, but these options are expensive, with the OTM strike and favourable (3792) ATMF not doing much to make the 16 vol handle more palatable.
-Hopefully expensive for a reason.
+Hopefully expensive for a reason - however sizing accordingly.

 Thanks for reading!